equivalent/inputs/README.md

 # What is your name
 # => String

+Inputs.name!('Do you want to skip this question?')
+# What is your name
+# => String or Nil if no input

 Inputs.names('Names of your parents')
 # Names of your parents
 # => Array